Putin warns against 'intimidating' North Korea

 "Russia doesn't want North Korea to have nuclear weapons, but the response from officials in Moscow has been minimal because they know Russia isn't one of Pyongyang's targets," he added.

-UN Security Council to meet
+UN Security Council condemns missile launches

+The United Nations Security Council (UNSC) on Monday released a statement in which the members "expressed their utmost concern over the Democratic People's Republic of Korea's highly destabilizing behavior and flagrant and provocative defiance" of the Security Council.

+"The members of the Security Council agreed that the Security Council would continue to closely monitor the situation and take further significant measures including sanctions, in line with the Council's previously expressed determination," the statement added.

 Last month, Russia and China backed a United Nations Security Council resolution condemning a previous missile launch, demanding that it "immediately" cease further actions that violate resolutions.